-Refer to Table 4 for vent pipe materials and sizing.
-If the installation requires a vent riser, suitable drainage must be provided to ensure condensation does not accumulate (see Figure 43).
+Refer to Table 7 and Table 8 for vent pipe sizing.
+If the installation requires a vent riser, suitable drainage must be provided to ensure condensation does not accumulate (see Figure 48).
 The specified maximum lengths are for each of the intake and exhaust systems and not for the combined lengths of both systems.
 Minimum pipe length is 2' with a minimum of one 90° elbow per side (intake and exhaust).

 - 1. Determine termination type and pipe size. - Determine number of elbows in vent system.
 Do not include termination elbow.
-Calculate the maximum equivalent length of the exhaust and air intake system.
+Calculate the maximum equivalent length of the exhaust and air intake system using Table 6 to determine equivalent length values.